cperacchio/fsnd-capstone/README.md

 -

 #### How does it work?
 It has a page where movies are listed, a page where actors are listed, and a form allowing you to match actors with movies in development.
-Casting an actor to a movie project will update the details of that movie record, allowing you to keep track of casting specs for upcoming movie projects.
+Casting an actor to a movie project will update the details of that movie record, giving the agency an easy way to keep track of movie casting.

 ## Skills covered
 - Coding in Python 3